openfido/weather/README.md

 The weather pipeline collates weather data for a location and set of years.

-If only the CSVFILE is specified, then the output includes a header row.
-If the GLMFILE is also specified, then the output does not include a header row and the column names are identified in the GLM weather object.
+If only the *CSVFILE* is specified, then the CSV output includes a header row.
+If the *GLMFILE* is also specified, then the CSV output does not include a header row and the column names are identified in the GLM weather object.

 INPUTS
 ------

-`config.csv` - The run configuration file is required (see CONFIGURATION below)
+`config.csv` - The run configuration file is required (see CONFIGURATION below).

 OUTPUTS
 -------

 *CSVFILE* - Must be specified in `config.csv`.
-The following columns are provided:
+The following columns are
+ provided:

     datetime
     solar_global[W/sf]